mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

 The example above creates a horizontal :class:`~ezdxf.entities.Dimension` entity.
 The default dimension style "EZDXF" is defined as:

-- 1 drawing unit is 1m in reality
+- 1 drawing unit = 1m in reality
-- the drawing scale is 1:100
+- the drawing scale = 1:100
-- the length factor is 100, which creates a measurement text in cm.
+- the length factor :attr:`dimlfac` = 100, which creates a measurement text in cm.
+- arrow is "ARCHTICK", arrow size :attr:`dimasz` = 0.175

 The `base` point defines the location of the dimension line, `ezdxf` accepts any point on the dimension line, the point `p1` defines the start point of the